INTERSECT-training/packaging/_episodes/04-metadata.md

 ]
 ```

-Note that TOML supports two ways two write tables and two ways to write arrays, so you might see this in a different form, but it should be recognizable.
+Note that TOML supports two ways to write tables and two ways to write arrays, so you might see this in a different form, but it should be recognizable.

 ### Keywords